Safeguarding

 Staff training

-We prioritise regular training and information sharing on the categories of child abuse described above and broader safeguarding issues, such as mental health, online safety, and adverse childhood experiences.
-Our staff receives safeguarding and child protection training as part of their induction.
-In addition, each year, all staff receive further focused training during INSET and read the Statutory Guidance issued to schools, “Keeping Children Safe in Education,” updated yearly.
+We prioritise regular training and information sharing on the categories of child abuse described above and broader safeguarding issues, such as mental health, online safety and adverse childhood experiences.
+Our staff receive face to face safeguarding and child protection training as part of their induction.
+In addition, each year, all staff receive further focused training during INSET days and staff briefings and read the Statutory Guidance issued to schools, 'Keeping Children Safe in Education,' updated yearly.
 Building the skills and knowledge within our staff team to respond to concerns and to be alert to potential indicators is crucial.

 Our safeguarding staff above can be reached using the main school number 01454 866559 or by emailing enquiries@filtonhillprimary.co.uk.